What is Medicare anyway, and how does it work? What does it cover? Is Medicare insurance?

 Now, over 56 million people have coverage from Medicare.
 While Part A and Part B will provide coverage for the majority of your expenses, there are federally regulated supplemental policies that you can purchase to help fill in the gaps that aren’t covered in-full by Original Medicare.

 The Parts of Medicare

-The cost of Medicare Part A for most people is nothing.
+The cost of Part A for most people at age 65 is $0.
 This is because during your working years you have paid taxes to pre-fund the premiums for your hospital benefits.
 If you don’t automatically qualify for premium-free coverage, most individuals can still apply for it.
 You’ll pay a hefty monthly premium to get it though.

-The cost of Part B is set by Medicare and changes from year to year.
+The cost of Part B is set by Social Security and it changes from year to year.
 Individuals in higher income brackets pay more than those in lower incomes brackets.
 How much you pay is determined by your adjusted gross income reported to the IRS in recent years.

 You can read more about the cost of Part B on our Medicare Cost page.

 What is Part C and why don’t you have to enroll in it at Social Security like A & B?

 We also define Part C as the Medicare Advantage program, or private insurance.
 The cost of Advantage plans varies by carrier, county of residence, and plan selected.

 To enroll in a Part C plan, you must first be enrolled in both Parts A and B. Even if you find a Part C plan with a very low premium, you will still pay for Part B. You must also live in the plan service area.

 Once you enroll, your Medicare coverage will come from the Advantage plan itself, not from the government.